XinyeeElaine/Elaine_Portfolio/README.md

 <td width="50%" valign="top">

 ### 🤖 AI chatbot
-`POST { sessionId, prompt }` to an n8n webhook. `sessionId` is minted once per browser and stored, so the workflow threads memory server-side.
-Falls through `output → reply → text → message → answer` since the key depends on which node ends the workflow.
+The browser `POST`s `{ sessionId, prompt }` to a same-origin `/api/chat`; a Pages Function validates it and forwards to n8n. `sessionId` is minted once per browser and stored, so the workflow threads memory server-side.
+The reply parser falls through `output → reply → text → message → answer`, since the key depends on which node ends the workflow.
 Network failures degrade to an in-chat message.

 </td>
 </tr>